-We may not be often aware of our longing for what “could not be” and of its extensive impacts.
-But such feelings impel us into so many thousands of ideas, beliefs, and behaviors, a sample of which were referred to above:
+We often may not be aware of our longing for what “could not be” and of its extensive impacts.
+Such feelings impel us into many hundreds of ideas, hundreds of beliefs, and hundreds of behaviors, a sample of which were referred to above:

 - Beliefs that manifest the “wish to live your life over again.”

-The problem is that spending our time and efforts on these ideas, beliefs, and behaviors won’t ameliorate their motivating causes.
-Efforts so impelled only distance us further away from our truths, with real consequences: a wasted life.
+Spending our time on these ideas, beliefs, and behaviors won’t ameliorate their motivating causes.
+Our efforts distance us from our truths, with real consequences: a wasted life.

-What keeps an individual from understanding their reality?
+What keeps us from understanding our reality?
 I invite readers to investigate Dr. Arthur Janov’s Primal Therapy for effective therapeutic approaches.